 Mother Nature's most famous light show

-Each year from autumn to early spring, the shimmering curtains of the Northern Lights can be spotted in the Arctic skies.
+Each year from autumn to early spring, the shimmering curtains of the northern lights can be spotted in the Arctic skies.
 Caused by streams of charged particles from the sun colliding with nitrogen and oxygen atoms in the upper atmosphere, the result is quite possibly the greatest natural show on Earth.
-It's comes as no surprise that catching a glimpse of this incredible phenomena tops many a bucket-list.
+It comes as no surprise that catching a glimpse of this incredible phenomenon tops many a bucket list.
 Mesmerising, tantalising and awe-inspiring, they leave an unforgettable impression on all who see them.

 Born to run